Arizona PIRG Education Fund

-Local and state governments use various tools to encourage development in economically challenged areas.
-Tax-increment financing (TIF) has been a leading tool used for this purpose.
+Tax-increment financing (TIF) has been a widely used tool for municipalities seeking private investment.
 TIF allows cities and towns to borrow against an area’s future tax revenues in order to invest in immediate projects or encourage present development.
-When used properly, TIF can promote enduring growth and stronger communities.
-When used improperly, however, TIF can waste taxpayer resources or channel money to politically favored special interests.
+When used properly, TIF can promote enduring growth and stronger communities for blighted neighborhoods; but TIF can also end up wasting taxpayer resources or channeling money to politically favored special interests.

-• Fail to achieve public goals.
-By definition, TIF diverts money from schools, parks, and other important services.
-TIF projects certainly won’t be justifiable, however, if they are used to support projects that fail to bring the hoped-for investment or harm the community in other ways.
+- Fail to achieve public goals.
+Since TIFs divert money from schools, parks, and other important services, they won’t be justifiable if the projects supported fails to bring hoped-for investment or harms the community in other ways.

 The process of awarding tax-increment financing often takes place without sufficient public awareness and input – creating the opportunity for favoritism and corruption.

-• TIF often lacks accountability: TIF is undertaken in the hope of generating specific benefits—increased employment, land value, and tax revenue among them.
-Many TIF laws do not, however, require follow up reporting that would enable the public to determine if the goals of the project were realized.
+- TIF often lacks accountability: TIF laws do not adequately require follow-up reporting that would enable the public to determine if the goals of the project were realized.